 One of the most studied probiotics in the world

 BioGaia’s probiotic products with L. reuteri are among the most scientifically well-documented probiotics in the world with regard to both efficacy and safety.
-To date the efficacy and safety of BioGaia’s different strains of L. reuteri have been documented in 217 clinical studies in 18,000 people of all ages.
+BioGaia’s different strains of L. reuteri have been studied in 258 clinical studies involving over 21,000 people of all ages (Dec 2022).
+Studies have been performed on the following:

 Research on bacteria